European Central Bank raises interest rates to 3.75%

 It was the bank's ninth straight increase and took the closely-watched deposit rate to 3.75 per cent – a level last hit in May 2001 and equal to its previous record high.

-ECB President Christine Lagarde warned that the eurozone economic outlook has “deteriorated”.
+ECB President Christine Lagarde said that the eurozone's economic outlook has deteriorated and added that another rise could take place next month.

 The Fed raised US interest rates by 25 basis points on Wednesday, its 11th increase since March 2022 as part of US attempts to lower inflationary pressure.

-The ECB's statement references rates having to be “brought” to a level that cuts inflation quickly enough, a nuanced change that could be seen as a signal that further increases are not a given.
+The ECB's statement refers to rates having to be brought to a level that cuts inflation quickly enough, a nuanced change that could be seen as a signal that further increases are not a given.

-The eurozone economic outlook has “deteriorated”, she said, adding that as the energy crisis fades governments must avoid inflationary pressure.

-“Fiscal policies must be designed to make our economies more productive,” she told a press conference.
+“Fiscal policies must be designed to make our economies more productive,” she said.

 “High inflation and tighter financing conditions are dampening spending.
 This is weighing especially on manufacturing output, which is also being held down by weak external demand.